BugSplat-Git/BugSplat-macOS/README.md

 	- Set `askUserDetails` to `NO` in order to prevent the name and email fields from displaying in the crash reporter UI

 #### Attachments
 1. Bugsplat supports uploading attachments with crash reports.
-There's a delegate method provided by `BugsplatStartupManagerDelegate` that can be implemented to provide an attachment to be uploaded.
+There's a delegate method provided by `BugsplatStartupManagerDelegate` that can be implemented to provide attachments to be uploaded.

 	```objc
 	- (void)applicationDidFinishLaunching:(NSNotification *)aNotification